fastify/fastify/docs/Guides/Ecosystem.md

   to go!
   A plugin to implement [Lyra](https://github.com/nearform/lyra) search engine on Fastify
+- [`@joggr/fastify-prisma`](https://github.com/joggrdocs/fastify-prisma) A plugin to share the same PrismaClient across your entire server.
 - [`@mgcrea/fastify-graceful-exit`](https://github.com/mgcrea/fastify-graceful-exit)
   A plugin to close the server gracefully
 - [`@mgcrea/fastify-request-logger`](https://github.com/mgcrea/fastify-request-logger)